ocean-transport/guides/submit_jobs_to_Ginsburg.md

 To gain access to the cluster, you must first get approved by emailing your UNI to the CDS lab HPC laison, [Julius Busecke](mailto:julius@ldeo.columbia.edu).
 Any further inquiries about Ginsburg should be directed to hpc-support@columbia.edu.

 ### Log In
 Log in to the secure [LDEO vpn](https://ldeo-it.ldeo.columbia.edu/content/vpn-virtual-private-network) with your LDEO username and password.
 From your terminal, SSH into the submit node: ```ssh <UNI>@ginsburg.rcs.columbia.edu```.
-Enter your Columbia password.
+Enter your Columbia password and you will be in your HOME directory.

 ### Start a Job with Slurm